2003 USC Trojans football team

 The 2003 USC Trojans football team represented the University of Southern California in the 2003 NCAA Division I-A football season.
-They were named the Associated Press and Football Writers Association of America (FWAA) national champions but were denied a spot in the BCS National Championship Game by the BCS selections for the national championship game.
+They won their first national championship since 1978 as they were named the Associated Press and Football Writers Association of America (FWAA) national champions.
+However, the Trojans were denied a spot in the BCS National Championship Game by the BCS selections for the national championship game.